tylerthecoder/TylerCraft/DEVLOG.md

 I got the actions to work in the UI.
 They are saved and updated.
 But the chunk rendering is a mess and isn't working.

+Did a lot of work today making everything work with the UI.
+The wrapper isn't really needed as much anymore.
+I was half way through getting serializing to work but it isn't really done yet, some values aren't being saved to the DB.

 ## 07_11_24

 Spent a while trying to figure out why cargo randomly rebuilt dependencies.
 Figured out it was turbo's issue?
 So I removed turbo and moved to just using yarn.